DataCurationNetwork/data-primers/Geodatabase Data Curation Primer/Geodata-Primer.md

 Geodatabases are a proprietary format created by ESRI.
 While QGIS can open them, most other GIS analysis tools cannot.
 It should be noted that while ESRI is the industry leader in GIS software and in heavy use, other ESRI formats have already become obsolete.
 It is therefore recommended, where possible, to export files within a geodatabase to formats documented as suitable for long-term preservation.
 In these cases, it is recommended that both the geodatabase and the conversion files are kept and documented in an accompanying README file.
 Below are transformation recommendations and guidelines for the major types of files within a geodatabase.

   **Shapefiles**<br/>
-  Shapefiles are the most persistent geospatial vector format thus far and so transforming a feature layer from a geodatabase to a shapefile may be a good idea.
-However, though they are ubiquitous and many softwares can open them, they are still technically proprietary.
-Note: shapefiles are not able to hold as many columns as a geodatabase feature layer.
+  Shapefiles are the most persistent geospatial vector format thus far, so transforming a feature layer from a geodatabase to a shapefile may be a good idea.
+However, though they are ubiquitous and many softwares can open them, shapefiles are still technically proprietary.
+Note: shapefiles are not able to hold as many columns as a geodatabase feature layer, so a single geodatabase may need to be converted into multiple shapefiles.
 Another option to explore is exporting the feature layer to a CSV, which is very doable for point data, but note that for polygons and lines information could be lost.
 A good idea is to keep the geodatabase and do the shapefile and csv conversions.

   **Feature classes to shapefiles** <br/>
   Please note: shapefiles are made of several files that depend on each other so must be packaged together